 3. Customize the Data Flow

 The data flow you created is built of the required steps for data transfer between Gigya and the selected vendor.
-Use the Script Repository to understand the structure and parameters required in each step, and to add or remove steps as needed.
-For example:
+Use the Component Repository to understand the structure and parameters required in each step.

 - Specify passwords, IDs, API keys etc. required for accessing each system and customer database.

 - Add the names of fields included in the data flow.